burrrata/cryptoeconomics.study_rust_edition/src/ch2/state.md

 ## Words

 So as we mentioned, a blockchain is a glorified database.
 As such, at it's heart is some data.
 Like any database that changes, the current state of things is literally called the "state".
-With a centralized database it's often just a handful of admins who use their meatsticks to push buttons on a keyboard that tell a program what to do when.
-Being how this is the simplest example we'll start here, but in future chapters we'll see how just a few changes can transfer control from the admins to the users.
-This will result in a  decentralized blockchain where the state is agreed upon by a distributed group of verifiers based on some consensus rules.
-Working towards that, let's start with the simplest example possible to explore the basic concepts.
+As we saw with a centralized database the owners of that database can change the state however and whenever they want.
+In a decentralized system where there is no centralized database manager, the state is agreed upon by a distributed group of verifiers based on some consensus rules that they all agree to.

+In a Proof of Work blockchain the state is divided by blocks; each new block representing a new world state.
+Users submit requests to change the state in the form of transactions (tx) and verifiers check those transactions and aggregate them into blocks.
+In order to publish a block that is accepted as the next state, the verifier has to perform computation to solve a puzzle.
+This is where the term "proof of work" comes in, because you can only solve the puzzle if you did the work.
+Whoever solves the puzzle gets to publish the next block, and there is a reward for doing so called the "block reward".
+This does a few things:
+- it creates new tokens to incentivize people to spend resources to check and secure blocks
+- it prevents anyone from just publishing spam blocks arbitrarily
+- because there is a reward for publishing valid blocks and every block can be checked by the entire network, anyone who publishes a fake block will be ignored, thus preventing fraud on the network

+All in all this accomplishes something that was not possible before: a shared state that people can trust to be a legitimate source of information.
+Before you had to trust a centralized operator because it was to complicated for a large network to process and manage a complex state asynchronously.
+With blockchain technology however, this is possible.
+In this chapter we'll explore the simplest version of this: a financial transaction network that uses proof of work to solve a simple puzzle.

 ## Code